 It is not as easy to get a mortgage these days, that is why you need to learn about some of the subtleties that go into taking out a mortgage.

 Your contribution to it in those first 11-14 years is minimal towards your balance.
-So therefore the interest continues to compound and accumulate.
+So, therefore, the interest continues to compound and accumulate.
 And the other thing with banks, it’s the greatest business in the world.
 Where have you heard of any other business that can just willy nilly charge your loan account and start charging you interest on day one?
-Most people I deal with get the 7 day, 14 day, one month invoice.
+Most people I deal with get the 7 days, 14 day, one monthly invoice.
 They’ll take your annual fee or any other fees straight out of your mortgage account and they’ll start charging you interest on it from day one.